-Sue’s work as a case manager for Westcountry Case Management has included appointing and supervising support workers, assessing and assisting with the purchase of equipment and adaptations to the home specifically for the needs of the client.
-Sue’s knowledge of social services and the NHS has assisted her ability to liaise with other professionals with regards to ongoing treatment and the complex needs of the client.
+Sue’s work as a case manager for WCM includes appointing and supervising support workers, assessing and assisting with the purchase of equipment and adaptations to the home specifically for the needs of the client.

-- Extensive experience in assessing clients and planning intervention for rehabilitation.
+Sue has gained considerable experience managing complex conditions and has extensive knowledge of assessing clients and planning intervention for rehabilitation.

 Sue has increased her clinical experience by working as a volunteer with Headway and Action for ME; a charity which assists people suffering from chronic fatigue syndrome.